Six Years Ago Today

 Then we got two in the bottom of the inning.
 First, Carrera, leadoff with a single, stole second and scored on Donaldson’s ground-rule double.
 Then, Donaldson scored on a single from Encarnacion.

 The Rangers got two in the fourth, Carlos Beltran walked, and Odor homered.
 We were still up, but now it was 5-4.

 In the sixth, the Rangers scored two more to take the lead.
 With two outs, Sanchez walked Odor and gave up a single to Jonathon Lucroy, and that would be the game for Aaron.
 Joe Biagini came in and gave up a two-run double to Moreland.
 We were down 6-5.

-Sanchez would go 5.2, allowing 3 hits, but 4 walks, 5 strikeouts and 2 home runs, for 6 earned.
+Sanchez went 5.2, allowing 3 hits, but 4 walks, 5 strikeouts, and 2 home runs, for 6 earned.
 Two of the earned runs came after he left the game.

 We tied it in the bottom of the sixth.
 Troy Tulowitzki hit a one-out single.
 He went to third on Melvin Upton’s double (remember him?).
-The Rangers intentionally walked Kevin Pillar, reliever Keone Kela threw a wild pitch and the game was tied.
+The Rangers intentionally walked Kevin Pillar.
+Reliever Keone Kela threw a wild pitch.

 We got three innings of scoreless work from relievers Jason Grilli (one inning) and Roberto Osuna (two innings).

 The Rangers got two scoreless innings out of Bush, but he ran into troubles in the tenth.

 I took a fair bit of glee in Odor, making the error that won us the series.

 We had a lot of players do great in the series: